 First, the diagnosis of Parkinson’s disease is obvious in most patients.
 The proof of the pudding is in the eating.
-If you have a very good response to levodopa you have parkinsonism.
-If this good response is consistent for many years – it is very likely that you have Parkinson’s disease.
+If you improve significantly with levodopa – you have parkinsonism.
+If this improvement is consistent for many years – you probably have Parkinson’s disease.
 (To know the difference between Parkinsonism & Parkinson’s disease, click here).

 Second, while these scans are useful in differentiating some diseases like Essential tremor from Parkinson’s disease, they are not very useful in differentiating many other diseases (e.g. the Parkinsons-plus syndromes).

 Your doctor’s clinical examination beats these tests.
 These tests are a useful tool.
-Just like all tools in Parkinson’s disease, it is very important use them judiciously.
+Just like all tools in Parkinson’s disease, it is crucial to use them judiciously.

 Dr. Kharkar is a Neurologist, Epilepsy specialist & Parkinson’s disease specialist in Mumbai, Maharashtra, India.